PiotrGren/OOP-Multifunction-Clock/README.md

 # Multifunctional Clock Project / Projekt Zegara Wielofunkcyjnego

-This project is a multifunctional clock written in C# using Object-Oriented Programming (OOP).
+[EN] This project is a multifunctional clock written in C# using Object-Oriented Programming (OOP).
 The clock includes features such as an alarm, stopwatch, timer, and clock, each with its own interface, and a main interface so we can switch between them.

-Ten projekt to zegar wielofunkcyjny napisany w języku C# z wykorzystaniem paradygmatu programowania obiektowego (OOP).
+[PL] Ten projekt to zegar wielofunkcyjny napisany w języku C# z wykorzystaniem paradygmatu programowania obiektowego (OOP).
 Aplikacja zawiera zegar, minutnik, stoper oraz budzik, każdy ze swoim własnym interfejsem oraz interfejs główny, dzięki któremu możemy przełączać się pomiędzy nimi.

 ## Table of Contents / Spis treści